OECD Home › International migration › Publications & Documents

 Publications & Documents

-International migration fell in 2009, reflecting lower demand for workers in OECD countries for the second consecutive year after a decade of growth, according to a new OECD report.
+International migration fell for the third consecutive year in 2010 but started picking up again in 2011, according to a new OECD report.

 This publication reviews the labour market integration of immigrants and their children in three OECD countries (Austria, Norway and Switzerland) and provides country-specific recommendations.
 It also includes a summary chapter highlighting common challenges and policy responses.
 It is the third and last in a series which has covered eleven OECD countries.